CalvinGregory/microUSV/Teleop/README.md

 # Teleop

-Basic teleoperation controller for the microUSV.
-Allows a user to ssh into a microUSV and control the motors using the wasd, qezc, and 123 keys as inputs through a terminal window.
+Teleop is a basic teleoperation controller for the microUSV.
+It allows a user to ssh into a microUSV and control the motors using the wasd, qezc, and 123 keys as inputs through a terminal window.
+It is intended primarily as a quick testing/debugging tool to ensure a microUSV's motors are behaving as expected.

-Keyboard Inputs:
+## Keyboard Input Mappings
  - W - Drive forward
  - A - Pivot counter clockwise
  - S - Drive backward